A Visit to Porthleven

 For many years the harbour was home to a large fleet of more than 100 fishing vessels catching mainly pilchard and mackerel.
 It's still a working port and there are still some day boats based here, many of them selling their catches to local restaurants.

 In recent years the town has established a reputation as a destination for foodies.
-Celebrity chefs Jude Kereama and Michael Caines both have restaurants here.
-The Square and Amelies are well-established restaurants popular with diners, as is the relatively new Mussel Shoal which has earned a reputation as one of Cornwall's coolest alfresco venues.
+Celebrity chef Jude Kereama has two restaurants here - Kota which offers a Cornish take on tapas and Kota Kai for more casual dining.
+The Square and Amelies are well-established restaurants popular with diners, as is The Mussel Shoal which has earned a reputation as one of Cornwall's coolest alfresco venues.
+Bolla, with its distinctive pink exterior, is a lovely cafe, deli and bottle shop.
 Those searching for more historic surroundings should head for the 17th century Ship Inn which was once a haunt of smugglers.

 Porthleven is also the headquarters of Origin Coffee Roasters.
 As well as enjoying coffee at The Roastery, just a short walk from the harbour, visitors can brush up on their skills with a range of courses that cover subjects including latte art and filter coffee making.

-The highlight of the culinary calendar is Porthleven Food Festival which this year takes place from April 22nd to 24th.
+The highlight of the culinary calendar is Porthleven Food Festival which in the spring.
 Chefs from the South West and beyond will be cooking live and there will be plenty of opportunities to sample street food and local produce.
 The festival will also include live music and plenty of family-friendly activities.

 But there's more to Porthleven than just food.
 The town has a number of small shops and galleries.
 It's also home to Porthleven Harbour Markets which feature a range of independent stallholders selling food, art, jewellery, clothing and vintage goods.